 The museum is a vast space on seven floors full of Andy Warhol's work,

 The museum is also a repository for the thousands of objects that Warhol collected throughout his life.
-We spent several hours wandering the museum - though we probably could have spent several more - .then we headed back across the river, ...this time walking through the city, ...back to our hotel. ...Continued from yesterday: The following day, Monday, November 26, was our last day in Los Angeles.
-As our grandchildren were back in school and our daughter and son-in-law were back at work, Tom and I had the day to ourselves.
-We opted to hang around the South Bay area for the day, starting with breakfast at our favorite Hawthorne neighborhood hole-in-the-wall, Mandy's,
+We spent several hours wandering the museum - though we probably could have spent several more - .then we headed back across the river, ...this time walking through the city, ...back to our hotel. ...Continued from previous post: The following day, Monday, November 26, was our last day in Los Angeles.
+As Tom and I had the day to ourselves, we opted to hang around the South Bay area for the day, starting with breakfast at our favorite Hawthorne neighborhood hole-in-the-wall, Mandy's,

 ...and the food is oh, so yummy.